VigneshRav/A-simple-Income-Expense-Calculator-using-Javascript/README.md

 ❌ Delete Entry:-

-- Click Delete to remove an entry from the list and localStorage
+- Click Delete to remove an entry from the list and localStorage.

 🔍 Filter Entries:-

    Use radio buttons to filter:

 - All: shows all